R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 >                                                SHOOT-MOVE-COMMUNICATE-KILL

 ## **Stand-alone Install instructions**
 ECT contains new code classes and icons.
-There are 2 ways to install depending on your preference
+There are 2 ways to install depending on your preference. [^1]
-- If you have ECT 1.27 or prior, I recommend removing it and doing a fresh install of the game.
+[^1]: If you have ECT 1.27 or prior, I recommend removing it and doing a fresh install of the game.
 Version 2 and forward will not be compatible due to a new folder structure.
 1. On a **vanilla** install, Copy the contents of `StandaloneFiles/VanillaVersion` into your Ravenshield directory.
 	* Advanced users may prefer to edit their `Ravenshield.mod` file manually, to do so make sure to swap the default AI, pawn, and player controller class as well as add the actor package at the bottom.
 Refer to my `.mod` file to see the correct naming convention.
 	* This version will see fewer updates because the majority of development is spent on the other versions, as of 2.06 it has the same features except for those that are related to other mods, i.e. team using their lasers)